 In the second example, three capacities (20 MW, 10 MW and 5 MW) are connected behind the same Access Point.
-As each individual capacity has a Nominal Reference Power lower than the threshold from which an individual participation in the CRM mechanism is required, the CRM Candidate has the possibility to choose between two configurations:
+As each individual capacity has a Nominal Reference Power lower than the threshold from which an individual participation in the CRM mechanism is required, the CRM

+Candidate has the possibility to choose between two configurations:
-1) Propose a Capacity Market Unit using the metering device of the Access Point in the

-CRM prequalification.
-The Capacity Market Unit is then the aggregation of these 3 capacities (total of 35 MW) and will be considered as one entity in the CRM mechanism (illustration below).

-2) Propose one Capacity Market Unit for each individual capacity, provided that they are equipped with a valid metering device (as explained in section 7.3.3.1).
-In such configuration, the CRM Candidate prequalifies 3 independent CMU (following same illustration than in example 1).
+- 1) Propose a Capacity Market Unit using the metering device of the Access Point in the CRM Prequalification.
+The CMU is then the aggregation of these 3 capacities (with total of 35 MW) and will be considered as one entity in the CRM (cf. Figure 2). - 2) Propose one Capacity Market Unit for each individual capacity, provided that they are equipped with a valid metering device (as explained in section 7.3.3.1).
+In such configuration, the CRM Candidate prequalifies 3 independent CMU (following same reasoning as in Figure 1.